 How can you get involved during this challenging time?

-- Spread the word — Remind others how vulnerable people without a home are in this crisis — and the ways The Bowery Mission is responding.
+- Share — Remind others how vulnerable people without a home are in this crisis — and the ways The Bowery Mission is responding.
 Share our @bowerymission social media posts, our conversation with The View’s Meghan McCain, or our video showing The Bowery Mission’s response to the coronavirus.
 You can also share this featured coverage from the Hope Cast podcast or visit our media page for the latest mentions of The Bowery Mission in the news.

-With a history going back to the 1870s, The Bowery Mission is reminded how needs increased during the 1918 flu pandemic, the Great Depression, Hurricane Sandy, and so many challenging times.
+With a history going back to the 1870s, The Bowery Mission is reminded how needs increased during the 1918 flu pandemic, the Great Depression, Hurricane Sandy, and so many other challenging times.
 The Bowery Mission demonstrated God’s love to New Yorkers then, and we resolve to do the same now, with your help.

 We will continue to monitor the situation and share updates as they come.